 - If you need to use the bathroom upon arrival, go to the second one.
 It will be less crowded.

-Security Check Hacks
+Tips for Faster Security Check

 - In the airport security checkpoint, try to find the line with more people who look like frequent travelers.
 For example, stay near people with briefcases who are almost inevitably business travelers, and avoid families with kids and possible international travelers.
 This way you will pass through security faster.